flaneurette/Auto-enable-UFW/README.md

 - If UFW is missing, installs it.

-- bIf UFW is installed but inactive, enables it.
+- If UFW is installed but inactive, enables it.

 - Only sends an email notification to the site owner if something fails or UFW had to be installed/enabled.